The 8 Best Naengmyeon in Seoul, Ranked

 Style: Pyongyang · Since: 1971

 Eulmildae has the kind of origin story that explains everything about why this list exists.
-Founder Kim In-joo (김인주) fled North Korea as a young woman and opened a small shop in Mapo in 1971.
+The founder fled North Korea as a young woman and opened a small shop in Mapo in 1971.
 She named it after Eulmildae Pavilion — a real landmark in Pyongyang Castle she could no longer go home to.
 Fifty-plus years later, the restaurant is still open.
 The buckwheat noodles are pressed and pulled from the dough in-house.

 Eulmildae's cult status comes from its bibim naengmyeon — the spicy dry version done in Pyongyang style, which is not what most people expect.
 They also do hoe-naengmyeon with raw fish for people who want a Pyongyang-Hamheung crossover.